google/skia/site/user/api/SkImage_Reference.md

 <a href="#SkImage_MakeFromNV12TexturesCopy_nv12TextureHandles">nv12TextureHandles</a>[0] contains pixels for YUV_Component_Y plane.
 <a href="#SkImage_MakeFromNV12TexturesCopy_nv12TextureHandles">nv12TextureHandles</a>[1] contains pixels for YUV_Component_U plane,
 followed by pixels for YUV_Component_V plane.
-<a href="#SkImage_MakeFromNV12TexturesCopy_nv12Sizes">nv12Sizes</a> conain dimensions for each pixel plane.
+<a href="#SkImage_MakeFromNV12TexturesCopy_nv12Sizes">nv12Sizes</a> contain dimensions for each pixel plane.
 Dimensions must be greater than
 zero but may differ from plane to plane.
 Returned <a href="#Image">Image</a> has the dimensions
 <a href="#SkImage_MakeFromNV12TexturesCopy_nv12Sizes">nv12Sizes</a>[0]. <a href="#SkImage_MakeFromNV12TexturesCopy_yuvColorSpace">yuvColorSpace</a> describes how YUV colors convert to RGB colors.